-The Superintendent may provide alternative education programs for students who, in the opinion of the Superintendent, will benefit from this educational option.
-Participation in an alternative program does not exempt the student from complying with school attendance rules or the Code of Conduct.
+o The Superintendent may provide dropout prevention and academic intervention programs for students who, in the opinion of the Superintendent, will benefit from such programs.
+Participation in a dropout prevention and academic intervention program does not exempt the student from complying with school attendance rules or the Code of Conduct.